Qwicklyinc/qwickly-card-reader/README.md

 Tag the the commit you want to publish with an incremented version number.

-*WARNING: Never tag the same commit twice, the updater will get confused*
+*WARNING: Never tag the same commit twice, the updater will get confused and possibly start an infinite boot loop*

 Version number examples:
 - v0.2